Omnidirectional type inference for ML: principality any way: Overview

 \paragraph{No defaults, by default}

 \parcomment{No default rules formalism}

-We do not yet provide a formal account of \emph{default rules} mentioned in \cref{sec/default-rules}.
-However, our prototype implementation, discussed in \cref{sec:implementation}, does support (optionally) attaching a default strategy to each suspended constraint. \Draft{More details can be found in Appendix \cref {app/default-rules}.}{} In practice, defaulting proves useful and appears essential for certain features such as polymorphic parameters \citep{White/polyparams@ml2023}.
+We do not yet provide a formal account of \emph{default rules} mentioned in \cref{sec/default-rules} and \cref{sec/default-rules/poly}.
+However, our prototype implementation, discussed in \cref{sec:implementation}, does support (optionally) attaching a default strategy to each suspended constraint. \Draft{More details can be found in Appendix \cref {app/default-rules}.}{} In practice, defaulting proves useful and appears essential for richer features such as implicit first-class polymorphism.
 Developing a formal treatment of defaulting within our framework is an important direction for future work.

 \paragraph{On complexity budgets}

 Omnidirectional type inference is conceptually straightforward but technically challenging.
 It follows a simple key idea: solving constraints in any order, suspending when known type information is required.
 However, realizing this idea precisely and efficiently comes at a higher complexity cost than bidirectional or $\Geninst$-directional type inference.